 Table 23 displays the composition of our mortgage credit book of business based on unpaid principal balance.
-Our single-family mortgage credit book of business accounted for 93% of our mortgage credit book of business as of March 31, 2016 and December 31, 2015.
+Our single-family mortgage credit book of business accounted for 92% of our mortgage credit book of business as of September 30, 2016 and 93% of our mortgage credit book of business as of December 31, 2015.